Malcolmnixon/GodotXRAxisStudioTracker/README.md

 |-----------|-------------------------------|------------------|
 |  master   | Current development branch    |  Godot 4.3-dev6+ |

-<sub>NOTE: This requires the [XR Trackers](https://github.com/godotengine/godot/pull/90645) PR which is in the Godot master branch, but no release has been made.</sub>

 ## Overview

 [Axis Studio](https://neuronmocap.com/pages/axis-studio) is a Motion Capture package by Perception Neuron.